quicwg/base-drafts/draft-ietf-quic-recovery.md

 packets.

-If a threshold number of consecutive PTOs have occurred (pto_count is at least kPersistentCongestion, see {{cc-consts-of-interest}}), the network is considered to be experiencing persistent congestion, and the sender's congestion window MUST be reduced to the minimum congestion window.
+If a threshold number of consecutive PTOs have occurred (pto_count is at least kPersistentCongestionThreshold, see {{cc-consts-of-interest}}), the network is considered to be experiencing persistent congestion, and the sender's congestion window MUST be reduced to the minimum congestion window.

 ## Pacing